 Even if a trademark is not registered federally, the owner may have common law rights resulting from the use of it.
 The owners of unregistered trademarks may indicate their claim to common law rights to the trademark by using "TM" with it.

-Read more about Common Law Trademarks on the San Francisco Public Library website.
+Read more about Common Law Trademarks from San Francisco Public Library.

 Common law marks may be found in